 Elmet Resurrected – A 300 year old Yorkshire farmstead brought back to life

-Elmet Farmhouse is a Grade II Listed 18th century building dating from c.1728.
-The original owner would have been a yeoman clothier, who earned his living partly from farming and partly from textiles.
+Elmet Farmhouse (Wilcroft Farm) in Pecket Well near Hebden Bridge is a Grade II Listed 18th-century farmstead dating from c.1728.
+The original owner would have been a Yeoman Clothier, an independent farmer who earned his living partly from agriculture and partly from textiles.

 © Text and images copyright Lesley Jackson